 Troop 4024 recognizes that all of our Scouts have differences in their abilities.
-Youth with physical disabilities and developmental or cognitive challenges are welcome in the Boy Scouts of America, and every effort is made to accommodate their needs.
+Youth with physical disabilities and developmental or cognitive challenges are welcome in Scouting BSA, and every effort is made to accommodate their needs.

 Troop 4024 strives to achieve the Aims of Scouting